-There is one thing that is common for Bluetooth LE applications project - the lack of the actual device.
+There is one thing that is common for the Bluetooth LE applications project - the lack of the actual device.
 It will go through a number of prototypes, available as a bare circuit board before the hardware design is finalized.
-The prototypes hang, drop connection and can be “bricked” by an unfortunate firmware update.
+The prototypes hang, drop the connection, and can be “bricked” by an unfortunate firmware update.

-The purpose of device is to make a person fall asleep faster and sleep more deeply.
+The purpose of the DreamOn device is to make a person fall asleep faster and sleep more deeply.
 It creates a unique pulse that physically calms your body to sleep so you can wake feeling more rested.
-Since device has a single hardware control, an "on" button, the application acts as the main controller for the device.
-Users can calibrate the pulse intensity and setup an alarm if needed.
+Since the device has a single hardware control, an "on" button, the application acts as the main controller for the device.
+Users can calibrate the pulse intensity and set up an alarm if needed.

 Hidden from the end-users the application also has built-in hardware debugging capabilities.
-It was heavily used by the DreamOn team during there extensive sleep testing.
+It was heavily used by the DreamOn team during their extensive sleep testing.

 Sleep Tracking and Analysis

 Additionally, the device acts as a sleep tracker: by analyzing data from a built-in accelerometer it detects a person's sleep phases.
 The device firmware does the initial processing of the accelerometer data.
 The application downloads it and processes further using the Tudor-Locke method.
 The sleep phases are displayed to the user and "sleep score" is calculated.
 The application keeps the sleep data for further review and stores it on the server (built with Firebase's Firestore).